edwardramirez31/micro-frontend-root-layout/README.md

 }
 ```

+### Repository Secrets

-- Finally, setup secrets for S3 bucket names and roles to deploy to AWS at GitHub actions files.
+Setup secrets for S3 bucket names and roles to deploy to AWS at GitHub actions files.
 Secrets needed are:

 - `ACTIONS_DEPLOY_ACCESS_TOKEN`: GitHub token used by Semantic Release
-  - `ROLE_TO_ASSUME_ARN`: IAM Role ARN
+- `FRONTEND_DEPLOYMENT_ROLE`: IAM Role ARN
 - `BUCKET_NAME`: S3 Bucket name
 - `MICRO_FRONTEND_NAME`: Micro frontend name.
 This will be used to create a folder where you will have your micro frontend deployed JS files
 - `IMD_USERNAME`: Username to authenticate in case you are using import map deployer
 - `IMD_PASSWORD`: Password to authenticate in case you are using import map deployer
 - `IMD_HOST`: Import map deployer domain name (without https)
 - `CLOUDFRONT_HOST`: Cloud front domain name (without https).
 This can also be Route 53, or S3 bucket domain in case you are not using CloudFront to host your import map JSON file.

+### Manual Deployment in AWS

+> It is highly recommended to use the CloudFormation template given that following all these manual steps could end up making errors or with missing steps

-- Otherwise, you can set up each CloudFormation resource manually.
+- You can set up each CloudFormation resource manually.
 This project uses AWS S3 to host the build files and the root HTML.
 In order to use this feature properly:

   - Create an IAM role with S3 permissions (get, put S3 object and list bucket) that will be assumed by GitHub on deployment stage.
 The resulting role custom attached policy